inesjpedro/policy_iteration_gridworld/readme.md

 ## Usage
-To randomly generate a grid world and apply the policy iteration algorithm to find the best path to a terminal cell, you can run the `solve_maze.py` script using a set of arguments:
+To randomly generate a grid world instance and apply the policy iteration algorithm to find the best path to a terminal cell, you can run the `solve_maze.py` script using a set of arguments:
 * `n`: width and height of the maze
 * `p_barrier`: probability of a cell being a barrier
 * `r_barrier`: reward of barrier cells